bkesk/bad-apps-blog/README.md

 # Bad Apps : Blog
 An *initially* insecure blog web app intended as a starting point for practice with basic application security.
+The final goal is to make the app secure enough to be exposed to the internet.

 ![Build and Test](https://github.com/bkesk/bad-apps-blog/actions/workflows/python-app.yml/badge.svg)